kingnido/miniredis/README.md

 already mentioned.

 If port is present, it will listen HTTP requests on the specified port.
-Commands should be set in te body of a POST request.
-Only one command per request if accepted.
+Commands should be sent in the body of a POST request.
+Only one command per request is accepted.

 To exit the application, press Ctrl-C.